MoseleyBioinformaticsLab/nmrstarlib/docs/guide.rst

          * Process NMR-STAR files in a for-loop one file at a time.
          * Process as an iterator calling the :py:func:`next` built-in function.
-         * Convert the generator into a list of :class:`~nmrstarlib.nmrstarlib.StarFile` objects.
+         * Convert the generator into a :py:class:`list` of :class:`~nmrstarlib.nmrstarlib.StarFile` objects.

    * As a command-line tool:

-      * Convert from NMR-STAR file format into its equivalent JSON file format and visa versa.
+      * Convert from NMR-STAR file format into its equivalent JSON file format and vice versa.
       * Visualize (organize) assigned chemical shift values.

-Read :doc:`tutorial` to learn more and see code examples on using :mod:`nmrstarlib` as a library and as a command-line tool.
+.. note:: Read :doc:`tutorial` to learn more and see code examples on using :mod:`nmrstarlib` as a library
+          and as a command-line tool.